 Types of Defects

-Products may be dangerous in a variety of ways, such as:
+Products may be dangerous in various ways, such as:

-Design defects occur when the business that designs a new product does not make it as safe as they could and still have the product function as intended.
+Design defects occur when the business that designs a new product does not make it as safe as possible and still has the product function as intended.
 To obtain compensation based on allegations of a design defect, you must prove that the product was inherently unsafe and that the manufacturer could have made it safe.

 Theories of Liability for Defective Product Claims